List of Marvel Comics characters: R: Ricadonna

-Ricadonna is a character appearing in American comic books published by Marvel Comics.
+Ricadonna (known by her full name of Cecila Ricadonna) is a character appearing in American comic books published by Marvel Comics.
 She is one of the main characters in the Daughters of the Dragon comic series.

 Ricadonna is a multi-billionaire.
-She is a mob-queen and enemy of Misty Knight who has been previously apprehended by her.
-In her first appearance, a foursome of villains steal from her while she is at a party.
+She is a crime boss and enemy of Misty Knight who has been previously apprehended by her.
+In her first appearance, 8-Ball, Freezer Burn, Humbug, and Whirlwind steal a computer chip from her while she is at a party.
 Ricadonna's teddy cam survives the thieves' expert robbery and she uses the footage to discover their identities.
-She has two of them, Freezer Burn and 8-Ball slain.
-Freezer Burn's girlfriend is also killed.
+Freezer Burn and 8-Ball are killed by Razor Fist and Wrecker.
+Freezer Burn's girlfriend is also killed leaving their infant and orphan.
+Though Misty Knight and Colleen Wing would later have her arrested.

-During the "Gang War" storyline, Ricadonna is among the villains that are hired by Hobgoblin to guard his hideout and are attacked by Scorpion, Shift, and Starling.
-Scorpion persuaded Ricadonna and the other villains to turn against Hobgoblin.
+During the "Civil War" storyline, Ricadonna formed a team of supervillains called Ricadonna's Rogues, consisting of Blue Streak, Ferocia, Flame, and Kingsize.
+Ricadonna is implanted with Skrull organs, giving her electrokinesis, enhanced durability, enhanced stamina, shapeshifting, and super-strength.

 Zander Rice

 Dr. Zander Rice is a character in the Marvel Universe.
 He was created by Craig Kyle, Christopher Yost and Billy Tan, and his first appearance was in X-23 #1 (March 2005).
 His father Dale Rice worked on the Weapon X Program and was killed by Wolverine.
 Years later, Rice works on recreating the Weapon X experiment with his mentor Dr. Martin Sutter.
 He was eventually paired with Dr. Sarah Kinney, with whom he did not get along.
 When Sarah suggested making a female clone for Wolverine, Rice reluctantly agreed.
 Although Zander forced Sarah to carry the embryo to term, Rice proceeded to mistreat and abuse Laura Kinney who he called "Pet" and "Animal" following birth.
 Rice uses Laura's trigger scent to kill Sutter so that he can be in charge of the program and create more clones to sell on the market.
 Laura is later ordered by Sarah to kill Rice and destroy the facility.
 Laura gets back at Rice by calling him "Animal" upon his death.
-In a cruel twist of fate, Rice hid a trigger scent in Sarah's hair and Sarah too is murdered by Laura.
+Rice hides a trigger scent in Sarah's hair, causing Laura to murder her.